Powerless The Ironman And The Goddess Review of the documentary film by Fahad Mustaf and Deepti Kakkar

 "Powerless" is an engaging documentary film around the theme of electricity in India.
 It explores the lives of the urban poor and the impact of electricity shortage.
 It also looks at how the system makes it so difficult, if not impossible, to bring any kind of reform.
 It tells the stories of two persons - Ritu Maheshwari, an officer who wishes to bring reform; and Loha Singh, an electricity thief, who looks at himself as a kind of Robinhood.
 "Powerless" is a powerful film, forcing you to reflect on your ideas of right and wrong.

-"Powerless" will be a part of "Mondovisioni", an international festival of award-winning documentary films to be held in Bologna (Italy) from January to April 2014.
-This film will be shown on 28 April 2014.
-This will be last film of the festival, to be shown on Monday 28 April 2014.
+"Powerless" was a part of "Mondovisioni", an international festival of award-winning documentary films held in Bologna (Italy) from January to April 2014.
+This film was shown on 28 April 2014, as its closing film.

 Ironman and the Goddess

 When I saw "Powerless", I was immediately struck by the names of its two key figures - Loha Singh and Ritu Maheshwari.
 Loha Singh, literally means "Iron Lion" and Maheshwari, the wife of Shiva, is the goddess Shakti in Hinduism.
 With an anti-hero playing with fire and the lady official, using her power in the hierarchy to bring a change, can be seen as the story of the Ironman and the Goddess.